-5.02 New Referral - Emergency Placement (CPS requested) Domain Referral and Placeme ent, ACH Organizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018, 12-2019 Documents Form 2085b, 2085e, 2085fc, OCOK Placement Authorization Form, IMPACT User Guides Reference Foster Care Redesign Region 3b Manual, OCOK Provider Manual, CareMatch, myEvolv, COA NET 2.02, NET 2.04, NET 5, NET 5.02, NET 5.04, NET 6, NET 6.01, NET 6.03, NET 7.07
+5.02 New Referral - E mergency Placement (CPS requested) Domain Referral and Placement , ACH Organizational Se ervice Delivery Effective July 01, 2014 Revision Dates 1-2018, 12-2019, 2-2020 Documents Form 2085b, 2085e, 208 Guides 85fc, OCOK Placement i Authorization Form, IMPACT User Reference • Provider Manual, CareMatch, 5.02, NET 5.04, NET 6, NET 6.01, NET

-The emergency placement and referral process is used when CPS makes a referral to OCOK for a child and family who is in immediate need of a paid foster care placement and/or case management services.
+The emergency placement and referral process are used when CPS makes a referral to OCOK for a child and family who is in immediate need of a paid foster care placement and/or case management services.

-- CPS will contact OCOK Intake Department via phone toll free (1-844-777-OCOK) and provide OCOK Initial Referral Information.
+- 1. CPS will contact OCOK Intake Department via phone toll free (1-844-777-OCOK) and provide OCOK Initial Referral Information.
 CPS will complete the referral for the child and family in IMPACT.
 OCOK will have 4 hours to complete the search and locate placement for the child/ren. - 2.
 OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 3.
 OCOK Intake Specialist will contact the Provider who is the best match according to CareMatch to discuss the child and appropriateness of the placement. - 4.
 If the Provider does not answer, a message is to be left and the Intake Specialist should move on to the next provider after 15 minutes with no response from the best match. - 5.
 Once OCOK has approval of the home from the Provider notification is to be sent to CPS by telephone or email.
 Approval will be assumed if denial is not received within 1 hour. - 6.
 OCOK Intake Specialist will coordinate placement of the child with CPS and the Provider. - 7.
+OCOK Intake Specialist will inform the Provider of the requirement that the assigned school district must receive written notice for each instance where a child age three or older is placed in a residential facility within the school district.
+The notice must be sent no later than the third calendar day after the date the child is placed in the facility.
+The Provider must ensure the child is enrolled in school within 3 days of placement and verification of school enrollment must be sent to OCOK/CPS within 5 days of school enrollment. - 8.
 OCOK Intake Specialist will ensure the following documents are completed and signed: - a.
 Medical Consenter (Form 2085b) - b.
 Placement Authorization - c.
 Education Decision Maker (Form 2085e) - d.
 Placement Summary (2279) - e.
-All required Residential Child Care Forms - 8.
-If placement is not located within 4 hours OCOK will make arrangements to assume physical custody of the child, while OCOK continues the placement search. - 9.
+All required Residential Child Care Forms - 9.
+If placement is not located within 4 hours OCOK will make arrangements to assume physical custody of the child, while OCOK continues the placement search. - 10.
 No later than 7 hours from receipt of notification for need of emergency placement, OCOK Intake Specialist will provide CPS worker with the name and location of recommended placement and Medical Consenter.
-All placement recommendations take into consideration the best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs. - OCOK Intake Specialist will complete documentation of placement in Care Match and IMPACT within 12 hours of placement (See IMPACT user guide for instructions).
-This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary.
+All placement recommendations take into consideration the

-11. The following business day OCOK Intake Specialist will ensure all documents are scanned into the Care Match.
+- best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs. - 11.
+OCOK Intake Specialist will complete documentation of placement in Care Match and IMPACT within 12 hours of placement (See IMPACT user guide for instructions).
+This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 12.
+The following business day OCOK Intake Specialist will ensure all documents are scanned into the Care Match.